-What's the real purpose of BBQ marinades?
+Why would you want to use BBQ marinades with your recipes, and when is their use appropriate?
 Does marinating meat make it more tender?
-And what should you never do with a marinade?
-Read on and learn about marinades.
+What should you never do with a marinade?
+Read on and get the lowdown on this viscous flavoring liquid.

 A marinade is a mixture of various liquids, herbs, spices and other flavors that is used to improve the flavor and texture of meats, poultry and seafood.
 Common ingredients include:

 Most anything with flavor is fair game as a marinade ingredient.